 Well, there are now many different types of protein powders available on the market – soy protein, whey protein, pea protein, brown-rice protein to name just a few.
-But which is best for you?
+But which is best whey protein for you?

-Performance Lab Protein: Our #1 Recommended Protein Powder
+Transparent Labs 100% Grass-Fed Whey Protein Isolate: Our #1 Recommended Protein Powder

-Why Protein is Essential to a Bodybuilding Diet
+Why Protein Is Essential To A Bodybuilding Diet

 So, it doesn’t take Arnold Schwarzenegger to tell you how important protein is, for you to believe it.
 (Although, Schwarzenegger.com has stated: “If you’re not paying attention to protein, you’re doing it all wrong.”)